mcwebdev/FrontEndTrends/README.md

 # FrontEndTrends
-built using Mongo, Express, Node, and Angular.
+Built using Mongo, Express, Node, and Angular.
 An aggregator of the latest and greatest frontend technologies.
 Presented as a full featured application boilerplate.

 Mongo/Mongoose - DB
 Express - Backend Framework